julien-maurel/jQuery-Storage-API/README.md

     storage.removeAll(true) // Only on global storages.
 Delete all items from the storage and reinitialize previously initialized namespaces

 ### `setExpires()`
 Only on cookieStorage.
-Set expires date in days (default value is null, cookie is valid for session only; only values setted after setExpires() call be affected)
+Set expires date in days (default value is null, cookie is valid for session only; only cookies setted after setExpires() call will be affected)

     storage.setExpires(10) // Set expiry date to today + 10 days

 This method return the storage object, so you can do :

-    storage.setExpires(10).set('foo','value') // Set expiry date to today + 10 days and set a new cookie with this expiration
+    storage.setExpires(10).set('foo','value') // Set expiry date to today + 10 days and set a new cookie

+### `setPath()`
+Only on cookieStorage.
+Set path for cookies (default value is null; only cookies setted after setPath() call will be affected)

+    storage.setPath('/') // Set path to '/'

+This method return the storage object, so you can do :

+    storage.setPath('/').set('foo','value') // Set path to '/' and set a new cookie

+### `setDomain()`
+Only on cookieStorage.
+Set domain for cookies (default value is null; only cookies setted after setDomain() call will be affected)

+    storage.setDomain('www.ndd.com') // Set domain to www.ndd.com

+This method return the storage object, so you can do :

+    storage.setDomain('www.ndd.com').set('foo','value') // Set domain to www.ndd.com and set a new cookie

+### `setConf()`
+Only on cookieStorage.
+Set cookie configuration with an object (only cookies setted after setConf() call will be affected)

+    storage.setConf({path:'/',expires:10,'domain':'www.ndd.com'}) // Set expiry date, domain and path

+This method return the storage object, so you can do :

+    storage.setConf({path:'/',expires:10}).set('foo','value') // Set configuration and set a new cookie

+### `setDefaultConf()`
+Only on cookieStorage.
+Set default configuration (only cookies setted after setDefaultConf() call will be affected)

+    storage.setDefaultConf() // Set path, domain and expiry date to null

+This method return the storage object, so you can do :

+    storage.setDefaultConf().set('foo','value') // Set default configuration and set a new cookie

 ### `$.namespaceStorages`
 Object that contains all initilialized namespace storages